admiralchip/laymans-guide-to-javascript/README.md

 **let:** One of the keywords used to make a binding.
 Use this when you intend that another value will be assigned to that binding.

+**Parameter:** Value passed to a function through the caller of that function.

 ### Javascript Functions

 They may or may not have parameters.
 Example of a function: